Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 Furthermore, as it was predominately a software system, any change to the avionics suite would affect its operation.

-To 'get a handle on' the mechanical linkages used, please read the article regarding the previous system 737 Parking Brake Mechanism.
+To understand more fully the mechanical linkages used, please read the article regarding the previous system 737 Parking Brake Mechanism.

 Revamped System